 Dark, dramatic colors may make a room feel smaller and more closed-in.
 Instead of busy patterns and deep, rich tones, stick to light, neutral colors as much as possible.
 This tactic goes for everything from the paint color on your walls to the flooring and upholstery fabric of sofas, chairs, and sectionals.

-Of course, you can always add pops of color with a funky piece of wall art, some decorative throw pillows, or a fun area rug if you choose.
-Neutral tones help your living space feel calmer and more inviting.
+Of course, you can always add visual interest with a funky piece of wall art, some decorative throw pillows, or a fun area rug if you choose.
+Neutral tones help a small living space feel calmer and more inviting.

 They also help to give the feeling that your living room is larger than it is.
 Stick to tones like off-white, soft tan, light gray, and sandy beige.
 You can also add a few muted tones, including dusty or pastel pink, lilac, sage green, or a lovely pale blue if you prefer a bit of color.

 When you use light and neutral tones, the natural light bounces off of the colors nicely to make your living room feel fresh and airy without sacrificing warmth.
-Add some houseplants or a small tree to give the living room a touch of organic appeal.
+Add some houseplants to give the small space a touch of organic appeal.

 Materials like wool, jute, and bamboo can help to transform your living room into a nature-inspired oasis without feeling cluttered or cramped.